ChildsplayOSU/bogl-docs/tutorials/expressions.md

 # Understanding Expressions

 :leaves: **This tutorial covers:**
-- What an expression is
-- How to identify an expression
+- Expression Identification
-- Examples of expressions
+- Expression Examples
-- The 3 types of operators
-- How to use the operators in BoGL
+- Operator Types

 :seedling: **Before starting, you should be familiar with:**
 - [The BoGL basics](./GettingStarted.md)